chorman0773/mdbook-fiction-tools/README.md

   4. Each upper case letter is replaced with the corresponding lower case letter.

-The computation for output ids is considered stable, and will not be changed between major versions of the project.
+The computation for output ids is considered stable, and will not be changed within a major version of the project.

 Note that currently mdbook does not have support for heading extension support in `SUMMARY.md` specifically, so on non-aware renderers (including the builtin `html` backend), heading extension specifiers will be displayed verbatim.